russell-n/thetuna/tuna/infrastructure/arguments/basestrategy.rst

 The BaseStrategy
 ================

-.. currentmodule:: optimization.infrastructure.arguments.basestrategy
+.. currentmodule:: tuna.infrastructure.arguments.basestrategy

 Contents:

-    * :ref:`Introduction <optimization-infrastructure-arguments-base-strategy>`
+    * :ref:`Introduction <tuna-infrastructure-arguments-base-strategy>`
-    * :ref:`Class Model <optimization-infrastructure-arguments-basestrategy-class-model>`
+    * :ref:`Class Model <tuna-infrastructure-arguments-basestrategy-class-model>`
-    * :ref:`Error Explanations <optimization-infrastructure-arguments-basestrategy-errors>`
+    * :ref:`Error Explanations <tuna-infrastructure-arguments-basestrategy-errors>`
-    * :ref:`UbootKommandant API <ubootkommandant-api>`

-.. _optimization-infrastructure-arguments-base-strategy:
+.. _tuna-infrastructure-arguments-base-strategy:

 The BaseStrategy
 ----------------

 This is a holder of sub-commands for the arguments.
 Its main purpose is to  provide the QuarterMaster and Optimization-plugin, since one or both is being used by various sub-commands.

-.. _optimization-infrastructure-arguments-basestrategy-class-model:
+.. _tuna-infrastructure-arguments-basestrategy-class-model:

 Class Model
 -----------